This Is Why Babies Can’t Wear Coats In Car Seats

-Admittedly, the idea of strapping a coat-less child into a freezing car (and seat, for that matter) when it’s 10 degrees outside seems like a surefire way to earn a visit from family services.
+The biggest error parents make, particularly in cold weather, is one they don’t even realize: They put their child in the car seat wearing a big winter coat.
+Admittedly, the idea of strapping a child into a freezing car seat without a winter coat seems cruel.
 Why would anyone risk exposing their child to frostbite or hypothermia?
 It doesn’t make sense.
-But as counterintuitive as it may sound, there’s a simple reason: puffy or bulky winter coats immediately reduce car seat’s effectiveness and put a child in danger should there be an accident.
+But as counterintuitive as it may sound, putting a baby in a coat immediately reduce a car seat’s effectiveness and put a child in danger.

-How is that possible?
-Easy, most winter coats are filled with bulky insulation ⏤ that’s what makes them warm.
-Unfortunately, that same insulation creates space between a child’s chest and the car-seat strap, which should fit snuggly when tightened.
+Most winter coats are filled with bulky insulation ⏤ that’s what makes them warm.
+Unfortunately, that same insulation creates space between a child’s chest and the car seat strap, which should fit snuggly when tightened.
 It’s actually something of an illusion for parents.
-When the harness is secure, a child wearing a big coat feels just a tight in the seat as they would if they were wearing a t-shirt.
+When the harness is secure, a child wearing a big coat feels just as tight in the seat as they would if they were wearing a t-shirt.
 Even the popular pinch test ⏤ in which you check for excess slack in the harness by pinching it with your thumb and forefinger ⏤ works.
 It feels correctly secured.

-How to Tell If Your Kid’s Winter Coat Is Too Big for Their Car Seat
+How to Tell If Your Kid’s Coat Is Too Big for Their Car Seat

-How to Keep Kids Warm If They Can’t Wear a Coat
+How to Keep Kids Warm in a Car Seat Without a Coat

 - Cover them with blankets.
-You should always have an extra blanket in the car in the winter anyway, in case of an emergency breakdown, but the key benefit to layering them with multiple blankets is that you can remove each as the vehicle warms up.
-That way you keep the child from overheating.
-The number of blankets you use, obviously, depends on how cold it is and how long the drive is.
+You should always have an extra blanket in the car in the winter anyway, in case of an emergency breakdown.
+But the key benefit to layering the child with multiple blankets is that you can remove each as the vehicle warms up.
+That way, you keep the child from overheating.
+The number of blankets you use depends on how cold it is and how long the drive is.

 - Cover them with their coat.
-They can either use their coat like a blanket or, if they’re older and want to be cool, they can wear it backwards.
+They can either use their coat like a blanket, or, if they’re older and want to be cool, they can wear it backward.